ChaseDevMac/Room-Scheduler-GUI/README.md

 # Room-Scheduler-GUI
 A room scheduler GUI built in NetBeans (version 8.2) using SwingFX with a Derby database in the backend

-This was a school project for a sophomore-level class.
-We were required to use an old verison of NetBeans (8.2) and Java JDK (8u281).
-I believe this is because JavaDB isn't included in current versions of NetBeans.

 Requirements:\
   &nbsp;&nbsp;-Java JDK 8u281\
   &nbsp;&nbsp;-NetBeans 8.2\